-- Total scheme liabilities for service (pensions currently payable and the estimated cost of future benefits) of £218 billion - Value of notional assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) of £196 billion - Notional past service deficit of £22 billion - Discount rate is 2.4% in excess of CPI
+- Total scheme liabilities for service (pensions currently payable and the estimated cost of future benefits) of £218 billion - Value of notional assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) of £198 billion - Notional past service deficit of £22 billion - Discount rate is 2.4% in excess of CPI

-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2020 onwards, an increase from the previous rate of 16.48%.
-DfE paid a teacher pension employer contribution grant to cover additional costs during the 2019/20 academic year.
+As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards, an increase from the previous rate of 16.48%.
+DfE paid a teacher pension employer contribution grant to cover additional costs during the 2020/21 academic year.
+The next valuation result is due to be implemented from April 2023.
 However, legal challenge to the 2015 public sector pension reforms could have a further impact on the scheme, which would have retrospective application.

-The pension costs paid to TPS in the year amounted to £1,486,000 (2019: £1,020,000).
+The pension costs paid to TPS in the year amounted to £1,554,000 (2020: £1,486,000).